downtownnagleearea/lesson7/README.md

 2. Bring up a terminal window and type in the command above substituting LOGIN with your name
    * example `ssh -l freddie proxya.yoics.net -p 34141`

-## Lesson setup so you can let us know when you're done
+## Clone this lesson to your edison board so you can later mark it as complete
 1. Clone the forked lesson to your edison board
    * `git clone https://github.com/<you>/lesson7.git`
 2. Change to this directory